rosiepiee/rosiepiee/README.md

  Pronouns: He/Him or She/Her

-You'll usually see me either in the Danganronpa area or outside the bakery with my sister, my friends, or my bf!
+You'll either see me either in the Danganronpa area or outside the bakery with my sister, my friends, or my bf!
 I'm nowhere else unless I'm in my island!

 I love anything scenecore!! ^_^